Competitive obedience secretary information

 • Invite trade stands if applicable

-• Prepare a risk assessment (see the sample risk assessment form for guidance) and develop a safety plan to minimise risks
+• Prepare a risk assessment and develop a safety plan to minimise risks

 • The ring stewards can be appointed where needed.
 Allocate tasks such as parking control, PA system announcers, results processing, prize presentations, ring refreshments and judges and helpers lunches, car park checks for hot dogs, signage and equipment management